 - Attend Singer/Songwriter workshops

-- Take Art classes from the Pine Island Art Association or a local artist/craftsman
+- Take Art classes from local artists/craftsmen

 Pine Island offers a wide array of restaurants.
 Fresh seafood plucked from the surrounding waters is the featured item.
 Many also serve locally grown tropical fruits and produce.
-Stone crabs, shrimp, clams, snapper, grouper, tripletail, and smoked mullet are just some of the catch that are found on Pine Island.
+Stone crabs, shrimp, clams, snapper, grouper, tripletail, and smoked mullet are just some of the catch that is found on Pine Island.
 From fine dining to bar menus, fast take-out to leisurely waterfront dining – there is something for everyone’s appetite.
 Click here for our restaurant directory

 Pine Island has numerous small, locally owned and operated accommodations.
 Whether you prefer a quaint bed and breakfast, spacious condo, private home, RV Park, or waterfront lodge, visitors always find a relaxing and friendly place to stay.
 Click here for our lodging directory.

-Fishing and Boating
+Fishing & Boating

 Pine Island’s fishing heritage stretches back at least 1,700 years to the Calusa Indians, who lived abundantly off the wealth of seafood in our area waters.

 Commercial fishing has supported generations of island families, and sports fishermen long ago discovered the abundance in the Pine Island waters.
 Perhaps the best tarpon fishing in all the world lies just north of Bokeelia, in Boca Grande Pass.
-Other popular game fish are snook, redfish, trout, grouper, snapper, cobia, mackerel blacktip shark seabass, sheepshead and many others.
+Other popular game fish are snook, redfish, trout, grouper, snapper, cobia, mackerel blacktip shark seabass, sheepshead, and many others.
 Pine Island is a fisherman’s paradise.

 For those who just love being on the water, we are a boaters’ paradise!
 Boating on Pine Island is fun for the entire family.
 It is a day-long boat ride to just cruise around the entire island.
-There are dozens of beaches and islands within easy boating distance where you can picnic, shell, explore, hike or just play in the water.
+There are dozens of beaches and islands within easy boating distance where you can picnic, shell, explore, hike, or just play in the water.
 From big boats to kayaks, it matters not as there is something for everyone.
-Enjoy the fun of having a boat full of family and friends while a few dolphin to play in the wake of your boat.
+Enjoy the fun of having a boat full of family and friends while a few dolphin play in the wake of your boat.
 Bring your own boat or take advantage of the boats and kayaks that are available for rent and charter from our many marinas.
 Sightseeing, sailing, fishing, kayaking, nature tours, sunsets, or a water taxi to our nearby bridgeless islands are all available year around.

 Our nice Florida weather encourages all of us to get outside and enjoy the fresh air.
-On foot, by bicycle or by kayak one can escape the everyday and explore the hidden corners of our island.
+On foot, by bicycle, or by kayak one can escape the everyday and explore the hidden corners of our island.

-From the southern tip of St James City to the northern tip of Bokeelia, biking enthusiasts can take the 16-mile bike path to leisurely take in the sights: a perfect way to spend the day.
-Along the way take time to spot some of our many painted poles.
+From the southern tip of St James City to the northern tip of Bokeelia, biking enthusiasts can take the 16-mile bike path to leisurely enjoy the sights: a perfect way to spend the day.
+Along the way take time to spot some of our painted poles.
 Fifteen years ago the Pine Island Chamber of Commerce introduced a program to paint many of the electric poles with scenes depicting our island.
-Scattered throughout the island and in Matlacha you’ll see many as you tour the bike path.
+Scattered throughout the island and in Matlacha, you’ll see many as you tour the bike path.
 Mangos, eagles, turtles, pines, and palm trees are just some of the paintings you’ll see.
 Not too sure you want to take the entire path?
 There’s plenty of parking at the “Winn Dixie Plaza” just south of the 4-way stop at the center of the island.

-For Bird Watchers more than 17 pairs of American Bald Eagles can be seen soaring over Pine Island skies.
+For Bird Watchers, more than 17 pairs of American Bald Eagles can be seen soaring over Pine Island skies.
 Osprey can be seen dotted all over the island, with nesting season in the winter, they are always fun to watch.
-Many varieties of heron, roseate spoonbills, pelicans, egrets and ibis also call Pine Island home and can easily be seen as you explore our beautiful island.
+Many varieties of heron, roseate spoonbills, pelicans, egrets, and ibis also call Pine Island home and can easily be seen as you explore our beautiful island.

-The abundance and variety of beautiful tropical plants that grow and bloom here gives us vibrant splashes of color all year long.
+The abundance and variety of beautiful tropical plants that grow and bloom here give us vibrant splashes of color all year long.
 They capture the eye of many artists and photographers and the hearts of all who see them.